 At an event, there can be thousands of people all in one place.
 All you have to do is get their attention.

 Make them an irresistible offer (see #4), and ask them for their contact information so that you can deliver.

-Converting improved numbers of trade show leads depends on and begins with, your ability to effectively deliver your offer to as many people as possible during a show.
+Converting trade show leads in greater numbers depends on and begins with, your ability to effectively deliver your offer to as many people as possible during a show.